 Sometimes, you get empathy mixed up with sympathy, which is feeling pity for someone’s misfortune.
 And then sometimes, you get empathy mixed up with bullshitting and fantasising.

-If you put too much of you into another person’s situation in the guise of empathy, that’s not recognising and sharing the feeling’s of another.
+If you put too much of yourself into another person’s situation in the guise of empathy, that’s not recognising and sharing the feelings of another.
 It’s latching and hogging aka overempathy.

 Empathy allows you to consider another person’s perspective.
 If you make it about your feelings, it’s your perspective.
 When you deny, rationalise, and minimise the truth so that you can remain in a situation, it turns it into a fantasy.